mishma-thapa-magar/mishma-thapa-magar/README.md

 - CyberSecurity.
 >> I am always eager to join new projects and learn new skills.
 >> I love to help and know you.
 So, feel free to ask help.
-Beside tech, I love to play guitar, sing and listening to new music as it helps me to connect with other cultures.
+Beside tech, I love to play guitar, sing and to listen new music as it helps me to connect with other cultures.

 # I want to join the Developer's community as it is an great opportunity to learn new things and great platform to hone my skills.